anelson425/windsboro-hoa/content/hoa_dues.md

     }
 </style>

 The Windsboro HOA dues are $400 per year.
-Dues for 2022 are due on March 31, 2022.
-You must pay by a mailed check to the following address:
+Dues for 2023 are due on March 31, 2023.
+If you would like to pay by mail, you can mail a check to the following address:

 <div class="mail">
     Windsboro HOA Treasurer<br />